stan-dev/math/doxygen/contributor_help_pages/common_pitfalls.md

   }
 ```

+The `std::forward<T>` in the in the code above tells the compiler that if `T` is deduced to be an rvalue reference (such as `Eigen::MatrixXd&&`), then it should be moved to `my_other_function`, where there it can possibly use another objects move constructor to reuse memory.
-A perfect forwarding argument of a function accepts any reference type as it's input argument.
+A perfect forwarding argument of a function accepts any reference type as its input argument.
 The above signature is equivalent to writing out several functions with different reference types

 ```c++